Rafa350/EdaTools/README.md

 Tools and utilities for PCB design.
-!!!Very very early version.
+!!!Very early version.
 Runs ok for my works.

 EdaImport